tonsillitis: causes, symptoms, and treatment

 Tonsillitis is a common condition that affects the glands located at the back of the throat, causing swelling and pain that may interfere with swallowing and speaking.

-This condition is often linked to viral or bacterial infections and usually appears suddenly with bothersome symptoms such as fever and difficulty swallowing.
+This condition is often associated with viral or bacterial infections and appears suddenly with annoying symptoms such as fever and difficulty swallowing.

-• Viral infections such as colds or influenza.
+• Viral infections such as the common cold or flu.

 • Bacterial infections, especially streptococcal bacteria.

-• Weak immune system in children or older adults.
+• Weak immune system in children or the elderly.

-• Continuous exposure to pollutants or secondhand smoke.
+• Continuous exposure to pollutants or passive smoking.

 • Sharing personal items with an infected person.